Apollo99-Games/AR-Racer/README.md

 # Features:
 - Fully customizable track layout
+- Detects if the track makes a complete loop
-- An AI player
+- An AI player that works on every track configuration possible
 - It's Augmented Reality!

 # Demonstration:
-Note the car crashing around is me testing it, and the other one is the AI player
+Note the car crashing around is me testing it, and the other one is the AI player.

 https://github.com/Apollo99-Games/AR-Racer/assets/163193765/45e6a068-ef80-4b9e-a52b-d614d6e46d1d